Orange Knowledge Programmes (OKP)

 Interested in a programme / short course of IHS or ISS?

 The Institute for Housing and Urban Development (IHS) and International Institute for Social Studies (ISS) have a different OKP application process.
+Please note that different deadlines may apply.
 More information on the application process for IHS can be found here.
 More information on the application process for ISS can be found here.

-- The participating programmes for ESL, EMC, ESE and ESHCC have a deadline on the 25 March 2019.
+- The participating programmes for ESL, Erasmus MC, ESE, RSM and ESHCC have a deadline on the 24 March 2020.

 - The OKP deadlines for programmes of IHS are published here.